ejiektpobehuk/pelp/README.md

 ## Dependencies:

 - pandoc - to build the presentation
-- inotifywait - to watch for changes in the source file
 - date - to calculate the next Monday
-- sed - to replace the date in the template file

 Some dependencies might be removed due to functionality being implemented by pelp itself.